Bhootayyana Maga Ayyu: Plot

-Bhootayya is a ruthless zamindar of a small village, who mercilessly occupies the land of the villagers to whom he had lent money, when they fail to repay their debts.
-He is very shrewd and talks the villagers into building a dam across the river in the outskirts of the village, that is prone to floods.
+Bhootayya is a ruthless zamindar of a small village, who mercilessly occupies the land of the villagers to whom he has lent money when they fail to repay their debts.
+He is very shrewd and talks the villagers into building a dam across the river on the outskirts of the village, which is prone to floods.
 He gets hold of the fertile land on the banks of the river and builds a house for his son Ayyu.
 A few days later, Bhootayya falls ill and eventually dies.
-The villagers rejoice at his death and hold such a grudge against him that nobody turn up to perform his last rites leaving his son Ayyu to do it all alone.
+The villagers rejoice at his death and hold such a grudge against him that nobody turns up to perform his last rites, leaving his son Ayyu to do it all alone.

 The villagers remain wary of Ayyu, and the most rebellious among them is Gulla.
-He is very outspoken and tries to restrict Ayyu from being mean and merciless towards the villagers like his father.
-Gulla's father previously given a surety to Bhootayya for another villager's debt and is unable to repay the money.
+He is very outspoken and tries to restrain Ayyu from being mean and merciless towards the villagers, like his father.
+Gulla's father had previously stood surety to Bhootayya for another villager's debt and is unable to repay the money.
 Ayyu promptly goes with his men to confiscate Gulla's house.
 In an ensuing argument, Gulla smacks Ayyu.
-Ayyu takes it seriously and files a police complaint against Gulla, who is then arrested by the police, and in the process begins a prolonged enmity between the two.
-Gulla also hires a lawyer and ends up spending all his family's property on the court case that he eventually loses.
+Ayyu takes it seriously and files a police complaint against Gulla, who is then arrested by the police, and this begins a prolonged enmity between the two.
+Gulla also hires a lawyer and ends up spending all his family's property on the court case, which he eventually loses.
 Unable to bear the consequences, his father commits suicide.
-Gulla holds Ayyu responsible for his father's death, and when he swears to kill him, his wife goes to the latter to warn him and also pleads him to forgive her husband.
-However, Ayyu behaves ruthlessly with her and swears to kill Gulla.
+Gulla holds Ayyu responsible for his father's death, and when he swears to kill him, his wife goes to the latter to warn him and also pleads with him to forgive her husband.
+However, Ayyu behaves ruthlessly towards her and swears to kill Gulla.